 Operators’ interest is maintained by gamification of checking order details.
 For example, a random list of customers is presented and the one relating to the order must be selected.
 For added safety, ATEX hazardous area Zone 1 certified physical controllers can be optionally integrated to act as permissives.

 The operator simply presents the smartphone with a successfully completed series of checks to a controller to activate a pump, open a valve, or release a locked gate.
 The smartphone app features several security considerations including PIN access, the ability to lock phones if they fail to synchronise with the server regularly, and encryption of data between the phone and server.

-Safe Os makes your data more meaningful.
-It provides managers with the ability to mine data from an audit trail to analyse day-to-day operations, ed-flagging vulnerable areas so they can target improvements on the most error-prone or most used procedures.
+Safe Ops makes your data more meaningful.
+It provides managers with the ability to mine data from an audit trail to analyse day-to-day operations, red-flagging vulnerable areas so they can target improvements on the most error-prone or most used procedures.
 Find the root of safety issues with instant analytics from your checklists.

-Say goodbye to hand written, unreliable and misplaced paper-based checklists.
-It’s time you make your safety and quality processes more efficent.
+Say goodbye to handwritten, unreliable and misplaced paper-based checklists.
+It’s time you make your safety and quality processes more efficient.

 Safe Ops in Action

 The Safe Ops system consists primarily of a server, which can either be deployed in the cloud or on the customer’s own premises.
 Operations managers access the server using a web browser, and from there can configure and manage the site’s check schemes.

 The Safe Ops app is installed on Android mobile devices, which are registered with the server over a Wi-Fi network.
 The Wi-Fi network does not need to cover the whole site, as the system is designed so that operations can be carried out without any immediate contact with the server.